 4 Create an information object using data from one or more maps.
 You also can build an information object from other information objects.
 Figure 14-5 shows an information object that uses data from two maps.
 An information object file name has a .iob extension.

-The tabs at the bottom of Figure 14-5represent the different ways you can manipulate the data in an information object.
+The tabs at the bottom of Figure 14-5 represent the different ways you can manipulate the data in an information object.
 For example, to organize columns in categories, choose Column Categories.
-To limit the data that the information object returns, choose Filters.

 Deploying information objects